Rate this page:

 Alternatively, you can use Swift Package Manager to add the dependencies to your project.

-1. Open your project in Xcode
+1. Open your project in Xcode.

-3. Add the iOS SDK github repository contents.
+3. Add the iOS SDK GitHub repository contents.

-4. Select the SDK version
+4. Select the desired SDK version.

 5. Declare the package in the Package.swift file’s dependencies section: